 - 6.2.1 Subpoenas shall be prioritized in the chronological order in which they are received at the laboratory.
-In cases where multiple subpoenas are accepted for a given day, it shall be the duty of the forensic scientist to notify the attorneys of the conflict so that they are aware of the situation and can work out the scheduling conflict. - 6.2.2 Idaho State Police Forensic Services personnel will provide testimony in Driving Under the Influence cases when an approved breath testing instrument was used under the following circumstances, if requested: - 6.2.2.1 As an expert for the prosecution when the defense has acquired its own expert; - 6.2.2.2 As an expert for the public defender when the prosecution has acquired its own (non-ISPFS) expert; - 6.2.2.3 An unusual circumstance has occurred surrounding the administration of a DUI breath test. - 6.2.3 When summoned to State or Federal Court in criminal cases, or job related civil cases, employees shall report to the court as part of their normal work related duties.
+In cases where multiple subpoenas are accepted for a given day, it shall be the duty of the forensic scientist to notify the attorneys of the conflict so that they are aware of the situation and can work out the scheduling conflict. - 6.2.2 Idaho State Police Forensic Services personnel shall accept subpoends and testify in Driving Under the Influence cases when an approved breath testing instrument was used only in circumstances where: - 6.2.2.1 The defense has acquired its own expert; - 6.2.2.2 An unusual circumstance has occurred surrounding the administration of a DUI breath test that shall necessitate expert testimony on the part of Forensic Services. - 6.2.3 When summoned to State or Federal Court in criminal cases, or job related civil cases, employees shall report to the court as part of their normal work related duties.
 If the court pays witness fees, they shall be remitted to Idaho State Police Financial Services.